 Quick Release Latch: A hinged stainless steel latch component that allows for quick disassembly or change-out of the wrapped T-Bolt.
-This design needs a wrapped T-Bolt to mate with it and allows the clamp to be removed without taking the nut all the way off the end of the T-Bolt.
+This latch needs a wrapped T-Bolt to mate with it and allows the clamp to be removed without taking the nut all the way off the end of the T-Bolt.
 A quick release latch is held in place by the looped end of the clamp and can pivot.

 Saddle Quick Release Latch: A fixed stainless steel component that allows for quick disassembly or replacement of the T-Bolt.
-This design does not use a wrapped T-Bolt to mate with it and allows the clamp to be removed without taking the nut all the way off the end of the T-Bolt.
+This latch does not use a wrapped T-Bolt to mate with it and allows the clamp to be removed without taking the nut all the way off the end of the T-Bolt.
 A saddle quick release latch is welded in place on the clamp band.

-Self-Locking Nut: A specially designed nut that locks in to place as it is tightened (torqued) on the bolt.
+Self-Locking Nut: A nut that locks in to place as it is tightened (torqued) on the bolt.
 Up to a certain limit of length of run up and/or run down on the bolt, a self locking nut will not loosen under vibration.
 If vibration is not present in the application, cost can be saved by using non-self-locking nuts.